-- Engage skilled artistic, curatorial, and administrative leadership for project or service delivery. - Not be applying on behalf of the activities of a for-profit business. - Fairly compensate artists, arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
-Compensation must align with project and community contexts and industry standards within the field of practice. - Follow international intellectual property rights standards and cultural ownership protocols. - Adhere to the Criminal Records Review Act which requires that people who work with or may have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program. - Have completed and submitted any overdue final reports on previous BC Arts Council grants by the application closing date for this program. - Provide programs that benefit the community at-large and not solely the interests of the collective's members.
+- Engage and compensate skilled artistic, curatorial, and administrative leadership for project or service delivery. - Not be applying on behalf of the activities of a for-profit business. - Offer programs or publications that benefit or are of interest to the community at-large and not solely the interests of the collective's members. - Fairly compensate artists, arts and culture practitioners, technicians, Elders, and Knowledge Keepers.
+Compensation must align with project context and industry standards within the field of practice. - Follow international intellectual property rights standards and cultural ownership protocols. - Follow the Criminal Records Review Act which requires that people who work with or may have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program. - Not have any overdue final reports on previous BC Arts Council grants.